-Israel partially reopens Rafah crossing between Egypt and Gaza in pilot
+Ambulances line up at Gaza’s Rafah crossing as Israel plans limited opening

 Ismail al-Thawabta, the director of Gaza’s Government Media Office, told Al Jazeera that about 80,000 Palestinians who left Gaza during Israel’s war are seeking to return.

-An estimated 22,000 wounded and sick people are also “in dire need” to leave Gaza for treatment abroad, he added.
+An estimated 22,000 wounded and sick people are also “in dire need” of leaving Gaza for treatment abroad, he added.

 Israeli attacks continue

+Israeli forces carried out more attacks across Gaza on Sunday, killing at least three people, according to medical sources.
-An Israeli drone attack on Sunday killed one person in the northwest of Rafah city in southern Gaza, according to a source at the Nasser Medical Complex.

-Palestinian media outlets confirmed the death of Khaled Hammad Ahmed Dahleez, 63, in the Al-Shakoush area.
+A source at the Nasser Medical Complex in Khan Younis said an Israeli drone attack killed one person in the northwest of Rafah city, with Palestinian media outlets identifying the victim as 63-year-old Khaled Hammad Ahmed Dahleez.

-Meanwhile, in central Gaza, an Israeli drone attack killed a Palestinian in the Wadi Gaza area.
+Another Palestinian was killed in a drone attack in the central Wadi Gaza area.

 The attacks came after at least 31 people were killed on Saturday in multiple Israeli air raids on northern and southern Gaza.

-Israeli forces have killed at least 511 Palestinians, and wounded 1,405, since the start of the US-backed “ceasefire” on October 10.
+Israeli forces have killed at least 511 Palestinians, and wounded 1,405, since the start of the “ceasefire”.

 Israel to ban MSF

+While the reopening of the Rafah crossing focuses on the movement of individuals, there are no clear details on the entry of aid in to war-destroyed Gaza.

+According to the United Nations, the Palestinian territory needs at least 600 trucks of humanitarian supplies every day.

-The Israeli government dealt another blow to the dire humanitarian situation in Gaza, announcing on Sunday that it will terminate the humanitarian operations of Doctors Without Borders, known by its French acronym MSF, in the besieged Palestinian territory after it failed to provide a list of its Palestinian staff.
+The Israeli government meanwhile dealt another blow to the dire humanitarian situation in Gaza, announcing on Sunday that it will terminate the operations of Doctors Without Borders, known by its French acronym MSF, after it failed to provide a list of its Palestinian staff.

 The decision followed “MSF’s failure to submit lists of local employees, a requirement applicable to all humanitarian organisations operating in the region”, Israel’s Ministry of Diaspora Affairs and Combating Antisemitism said.